 This small number means the lens was "wide open" and gave me the desired "narrow" depth of field.
 The background is pleasantly out of focus.

 The auto exposure mechanism in the camera works by adjusting the shutter speed, aperture or both.
 How digital cameras work with the huge amounts of data is amazing.
-With digital photography, the camera will "process" the information with software and will be stored in the camera's memory.
+With digital photography, the camera will "process" the information with software and will be stored in the camera's memory as a picture.

 The correct photo exposure is determined by how long (the shutter speed) and how wide open the lens opening is (the aperture).
 Most shutter speeds range from several seconds to as fast as 1/8000 of a second with some high-end DSLR cameras.